marioroy/mce-sandbox/README.md

 There is a one time delay when running algorithm3.pl or primesieve.pl.
 This is from Inline::C compiling relevant C files the very first time.

+Most often, algorithm3 will run out of the box, granted you have a C compiler installed, e.g. Xcode/gcc, MS nmake/cc, dmake/gcc, or make/gcc.
+Some OS environments may need to update ExtUtils::MakeMaker for Inline::C to function properly, e.g Cygwin.

 I chose not to have many *.c files in order to have Inline::C do less checking at startup.
 Simply remove the .Inline directory after making changes to any *.h file before running.

+The primesieve.pl/.c and primeutil.pl examples are complementary additions.
+These have additional dependencies described below.
+Primesieve.c is small.
+It demonstrates the generation of primes coming from an external C API.
+Primeutil.pl is similar but from a Perl module instead.
+MCE is not used when counting primes with Math::Prime::Util due to optimized for one core.
+It is capable in counting primes many times faster than algorithm3 or primesieve.

 ## Dependencies